Clarity awaits on the other side of courage. Take the first step toward your true self.

 Mental Health:

 Refers to your emotional, psychological, and social well-being.
-It affects how you think, feel, and act, and how you handle stress, relate to others, and make decisions.
+It affects how you think, feel, act, and how you handle stress, relate to others, and make decisions.

 Psychiatry: